hu3agency/LP9_huStory/README.md

 ### The polymathProtocol

-The Polymath Protocol is an open source framework for creating ourStory heart-breain training games.
+The Polymath Protocol is an open source framework for creating ourStory heart-brain training games.
 Below are the steps documenting how to create and contribute to each of the 9 dimensions of ep0_2020Vision.

 # b0mission